wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-sql-server-create-native-mode-report-server-powershell.md

 - **Azure Subscription**: Verify the number of cores available in your Azure Subscription.
 If you create the recommended VM size of **A3**, you need **4** available cores.
 If you use a VM size of **A2**, you need **2** available cores.

-	- To verify the core limit of your subscription, in the Azure Management Portal, click SETTINGS in the left pane and then Click USAGE in the top menu.
+	- To verify the core limit of your subscription, in the Azure Classic Management Portal, click SETTINGS in the left pane and then Click USAGE in the top menu.

 	- To increase the core quota, contact [Azure Support](/support/contact/).
-For VM size information, see [Virtual Machine Sizes for Azure](/documentation/articles/virtual-machines-size-specs).
+For VM size information, see [Virtual Machine Sizes for Azure](/documentation/articles/virtual-machines-linux-sizes/).

 - **Windows PowerShell Scripting**: The topic assumes that you have a basic working knowledge of Windows PowerShell.
 For more information about using Windows PowerShell, see the following: